msranade/i18n-list-of-movies/README.md

 ## i18n Library

 i18n module is written in a way that it can be used in any project independently. app.js file has calls to `i18n.configure` and `i18n.init`.
 These two calls initialize the library.
 We also register two helpers that are used in Handlebars templates for this project.
+For more detailed information about the library and the API, please take look at the comments in `i18n.js` source code.

 ### i18n.configure